canonical/operator/README.md

 If your charm deals with deferred events, custom events, and charm libs that in turn emit their own custom events, it can be hard to examine the resulting control flow.
-In these situations it can be useful to verify that, as a result of a given juju event triggering (say, 'start'), a specific chain of deferred and custom events is emitted on the charm.
+In these situations it can be useful to verify that, as a result of a given juju event triggering (say, 'start'), a specific chain of events is emitted on the charm.
 The resulting state, black-box as it is, gives little insight into how exactly it was obtained.

 ```python